 On October 1, the city of Torino (Turin) inaugurated Italy’s newest museum.
 CAMERA, the Centro Italiano per la Fotografia, will showcase Italian and international photography in a 2,000 square meter space just down the road from the Museo Nazionale del Cinema and other sights in Torino’s historic center.
 Continue reading CAMERA: Torino’s New Photography Museum

 A newly opened museum in Italy wants to explore man’s relationship to manure.
-The Museo Della Merda is located at a dairy farm, on the ground floor of a medieval castle, in the village of Castelbosco (Piacenza) in Emilia Romagna.
-Its current exhibit explains the use of excrement for home heating purposes.
-But the museum and well-designed, informative website also provide details on methane, the history of manure for building purposes, the usefulness of dung beetles, and the importance of shit for environmental sustainability.
+The Museo Della Merda (i.e., The Museum of Sh*t) is located at a dairy farm, on the ground floor of a medieval castle, in the village of Castelbosco (Piacenza) in Emilia Romagna.
+Continue reading No Bull: Italy Has A New Museum Devoted to Sh*t

 If you’re in Venice for the Biennale, consider stopping by Fondazione Prada’s “Portable Classic” exhibit, which features mini models of famous Italian sculptures, including the Farnese Hercules and the Laocoön.